 The barn cat trotted out of tall grass at the river’s edge.
 She was pulling a mousetrap by its string.
 In the trap a small brown body twitched and bounced along behind her, an offering.
 “C’mon, Miss Molly.
 You will observe daughter mine that I am talking to a cat.
 If a cat talks to you, this is not abnormal—the cat is.
 You can simply ignore the cat’s advice and get along with things.
 The same goes for my wife.”

 “It is the thought of water that fills the glass,” said Sarah Drye.

 The 3-legged cat arrived.
 Her trip with the trap had been a difficult one.
 The trap became lodged in a protruding root at the stump of an ancient elm.
 The trapped mouse twitched and peeped a tiny high-pitched staccato of terror.
 Molly the cat gave it a series of blows and it was silent.
 She gently dislodged the trap from its tangle of rotting roots, picked it up and dropped it at Lucy’s feet.

 Sarah maintained eye contact, not looking at the mouse.
 “I have come to help you die.
 I am a Doula, a death-midwife.
 It is time.”

 “I am so happy for you, daughter mine, but I am fully capable of dying on my own.
 Without a push.
 No, it is not time.
 I sent you a letter.”

 “When I was a kid.
 One letter.
 Thirty-five years ago.”

 “It was a letter.
 Doula.
 Throughout my life I have made a rule never to do anything I can’t spell.
 The Tibetans have a doula thing—corpse walkers they call them.
-I saw it on Cat’s TV,” Lucy said, putting a remove to the immediate subject.
-But his daughter continued.
+I saw it on Cat’s TV,” Lucy said.
+His daughter continued.